sm/sm/README.md

-# About
+# BDSM Framework

-Bash Development & Scripting Management Framework (BDSM) is a... scripting framework! (go figure)
+The Bash Devops Scripting Management Framework is a... scripting framework with a devops focus (go figure)!

 # Goal